dfintha/magicmake/README.md

 * loc: Displays the amount of lines of code in the project.

 ## To-Do
-* Reformat the output for something more fashionable (in 16 colors).
 * Add targets for debug and release executables.
 * Add targets to install/uninstall.